 2 Camp North EndCharlotteSee on map

 Eat, drink and live boho-style in a place where Model T Fords and military missiles once rolled oﬀ assembly lines.
 Camp North End, a 76-acre industrial site not far from Uptown, houses artists, entrepreneurs and other creative types in spaces that preserve the factory-warehouse character of the buildings while catering to modern uses.
-Some of the dining options include Hex Coﬀee, Free Range Brewing’s second location, and Leah and Louise (named one of the “Best New Restaurants in America in 2020” by Esquire).
-Souvenirs from apparel to accessories to artwork can be found at shops, including Feminist Goods Co. and Windy O’Connor Art and Home.
+Some of the dining options include Hex Coﬀee, Free Range Brewing’s second location, and Leah and Louise (head chef Greg Collier has been nominated for two James Beard Awards).
+Souvenirs from apparel to accessories to artwork can be found at shops, including That's Novel Books and Windy O’Connor Art and Home.
 With murals around every corner, don’t forget to snap some photos to take with you as well.

 3 Emmet’s Social Table